 Both the specialists at Maze Women’s Health, as well as Dr. Peter Pacik, have found that the vaginismus treatment under anesthesia procedure results in a cure rate of well over 90% when combined with the use of dilators and post procedure counseling.
 For the many patients who are willing to do the work, we are here to help.

 “My body was locked.
 Nothing was going in and by nothing I mean that growing up I never used a tampon, so this problem dates back many years.
 Even when the time came for gynecological exams, the experience was excruciatingly painful and draining.
 This fear of penetration and automatic tightness followed me all the way to my honeymoon.”

 If this sounds all too familiar, the vaginismus treatment under anesthesia procedure may be right for you.

-If you’re unsure how to proceed, please feel free to contact us for a free 10 minute phone consultation.
-We can review your specific concerns and determine the best next steps for you.
+to review your specific concerns and determine the best next steps for you.

 Peter Pacik, MD, FCS

 In 2005, a patient called the office to ask if Dr. Pacik would treat her vaginismus with vaginal injections.
 He had never heard the term nor learned anything about this condition in medical school.
 He was stunned by the lack of medical information but had enough experience with this medical substance that he was confident he could help her.
 The outcome was successful and the patient was finally able to achieve pain free intercourse.

 As Dr. Pacik treated more women, he realized that the treatment of vaginismus became a “calling”.
 He applied for and received a grant to study the treatment of vaginismus.
 This was followed by Institutional Review Board (IRB) approval and then FDA approval with an Investigational New Drug (IND) approval for his continued research using vaginal injections of this medical substance to treat vaginismus.

 In 2015, Dr. Pacik decided to retire and he began referring his vaginismus patients to Maze Women’s Health.